-- The end user is approved a maximum amount of non-refundable funds in the amount of dinars with VAT, or % in relation to the total amount of funds according to the estimate for the energy sanitation of the object. - The total amount of funds according to the estimate of the Direct User No. from year, which is an integral part of the application, amounts to dinars with VAT (to be filled in from the application).
-(In case the business entity is not in the VAT system, it is not obliged to state VAT in the estimate, which should be emphasized in the Contract) - The end user is obliged to provide the difference in funds, up to the total value of the works, through their own participation in the amount of dinars with VAT, or % in relation to the total amount of funds according to the estimate. - The estimate from paragraph 2 of this article is an integral part of this contract. - If the total value of the completed works based on the final invoice is less than the total amount of funds according to the estimate, the Municipality and the End User will bear the costs based on their shares in relation to the total amount of funds according to the estimate. - If the total value of the completed works based on the final invoice is greater than the total amount of funds according to the estimate, the amount of non-refundable funds allocated to the End User remains the same based on the Decision, and the difference in costs will be borne by the End User.
+- The end user is approved a maximum amount of non-refundable funds in the amount of dinars with VAT, or % in relation to the total amount of funds according to the estimate for the energy sanitation of the object. - The end user is obliged to provide the difference in funds, up to the total value of the works, through their own participation in the amount of dinars with VAT, or % in relation to the total amount of funds according to the estimate. - The estimate from paragraph 2 of this article is an integral part of this contract. - If the total value of the completed works based on the final invoice is less than the total amount of funds according to the estimate, the Municipality and the End User will bear the costs based on new calculations their shares in relation to the total amount of funds according to final calculation in accordance with the maximum grant funds for financing measures/packages from the public call for final users. - If the total value of the completed works based on the final invoice is greater than the total amount of funds according to the estimate, the amount of non-refundable funds allocated to the End User remains the same based on the Decision, and the difference in costs will be borne by the End User.